 5. A tax on imports is borne by our own people: a tax upon exports to foreign countries, is borne by the inhabitants of foreign countries.
 Whatever imposition of this kind foreigners can be made to bear, is so much gain to us.
 If indeed, when a fresh tax is imposed upon an article of export, the quantity of it produced is considerably diminished by the tax, a temporary distress is thereby produced; and the suffering may be less, or greater, than the suffering saved by the saving in the amount of taxes borne by ourselves.
-[017\289] But if the quantity produced be merely prevented from encreasing, no such suffering is produced, and the benefit by the saving in home-paid taxes is pure.
-The addition which, had it not been for the tax, would have been made to the quantity of the
+[017_289] But if the quantity produced be merely prevented from encreasing, no such suffering is produced, and the benefit by the saving in home-paid taxes is pure.
+The addition which, had it not been for the tax, would have been made to the quantity of the commodity thus taxed, spreads itself among other commodities of all sorts.

-&lt;sup>82 See p.
+82 See p.
 000 & n. above.
 [To UC xvii.
 347, this file]

-&lt;sup>83 Bentham has written in relation to this sentence: 'Note?'.
-Batavia was the name for the Dutch colonial possessions in modern Indonesia.
+83 Bentham has written in relation to this sentence: 'Note?'

-&lt;sup>84 The text follows Bentham's draft at UC xvii.
+84 The text follows Bentham's draft at UC xvii.
 180.